Please view the updates below on various topics. If you can't find the information you need, please send us your questions:

 What will the on-campus academic experience be like?

-Although most students will not be required to be on-campus, there will be many opportunities for students who are on-campus to engage with others and connect in a safe, physically distanced environment.
+Although most students will not be required to be on-campus, there will be opportunities for students who are on-campus to engage with others and connect in a safe, physically distanced environment.
 In-person opportunities for discussion/study groups and office hours may be offered at the discretion of the faculty member who is instructing the course.
-Small group events, as well as academic co-curricular activities, will be held in an in-person, physically distanced manner following or exceeding CDC, state and local guidelines.
+Small group events, as well as academic co-curricular activities, may be held in an in-person, physically distanced manner following or exceeding CDC, state and local guidelines.
 Academic support services will have the option for in-person appointments.
-There will also be a variety of social activities and student services available to enrich the student experience, which are detailed on the Student Life page of Healthy Hilltop.
+There will also be some social activities and student services available to enrich the student experience, which are detailed on the Student Life page of Healthy Hilltop.

 Will the Chapel be open?